 I am a past president of the Southwestern Anthropological Association.
 Also, I was a member of the board of editors for the Delaware Review of Latin American Studies, an inactive internet journal whose contents are available online.
 In addition to Latin America and Southeast Asia, I specialize in qualitative and quantitative research methods, psychological anthropology, life histories, folklore, development, modernization, and cultural change.e

 Since 1970 I have been working with Ignacio Bizarro Ujpán (a pen name) who is a principal, or town elder, of San José la Laguna (a pseudonym), Lake Atitlán.
 He has been my main collaborator on six books--four volumes of his life history and two volumes of folktales.
 He has served in a number of civil and religious offices in his town, including síndico (syndic), the second-highest elected office, and alcalde (head) of the cofradía of San Juan Bautista, the most important religious brotherhood.

 Ignacio writes in his spare time, when he is away from his cornfields and coffee groves and when he is not helping his wife, a Tz'utujil Maya Indian, with her weaving projects.
 They have eight children and sixteen grandchildren.
 Four of their children have earned teaching credentials.

-I am married to Marilyn Rex, a social worker.
+I am married to Marilyn Rex, a retired social worker.
 We have one son, Randall, a patent attorney and software engineer, who has a son and a daughter.
-My favorite extracurricular activities are alpine skiing, weightlifting, mountain biking, walking and jogging with our twin schnauzers, and growing roses.
+My favorite extracurricular activities are alpine skiing, weightlifting, mountain biking, walking and jogging with our schnauzers, and growing roses.